ibm-cloud-docs/databases-for-postgresql/high-availability.md

 Several minutes of database unavailability or connection interruption is not expected.
 Open a [support ticket](https://cloud.ibm.com/unifiedsupport/cases/add) with details if you have time periods longer than a minute with no connectivity so we can investigate.

-## Resource Scaling
+## Performance

+{{site.data.keyword.databases-for-postgresql}} deployments can be [scaled to your usage](/docs/services/databases-for-postgresql?topic=databases-for-postgresql-dashboard-settings#scaling-resources), but they do not auto-scale.
+There are a few factors to consider if you are concerned about the performance of your deployment.

+### Disk IOPS

+The number of Input-Output Operations Per Second (IOPS) is limited by the type of storage volume being used.
+Storage volumes for {{site.data.keyword.databases-for-postgresql}} deployments are provisioned on [Block Storage Endurance Volumes in the 10 IOPS per GB tier](/docs/infrastructure/BlockStorage?topic=BlockStorage-About#provendurance).
+If your operational load saturates or exceeds the IOPS limit, requests are delayed until the disk can catch up.
+Extended periods of heavy-load can cause your deployment to be unable to process queries and become effectively unavailable.
+If you experience delayed responses and failing operations you could be exceeding the disk's IOPS limit.
+You can increase the number IOPS available to your deployment by increasing disk space.

+### Monitoring your deployment

-{{site.data.keyword.databases-for-postgresql}} deployments do not auto-scale.
-Deployment owners can [monitor](/docs/services/databases-for-postgresql?topic=databases-for-postgresql-monitoring) the state of the deployment, estimate typical resource usage, and scale the deployment accordingly.
+You can use the [monitoring integration](/docs/services/databases-for-postgresql?topic=databases-for-postgresql-monitoring), or you can (in PostgreSQL 10 and above) use the [admin user's](/docs/services/databases-for-postgresql?topic=databases-for-postgresql-user-management#the-admin-user) role as [`pg_monitor`](https://www.postgresql.org/docs/current/default-roles.html) to estimate typical resource usage, and scale your deployment accordingly.

-If you are planning on running operations that might put a spike in the usual RAM usage, or any data operations that could overflow your allotted storage, you can manually scale your service's resources up first to avoid hitting any limits that can affect deployment operations.
+If you are planning on running operations that might put a spike in the usual RAM usage, an increase in your data size on disk, or an increase in IOPS, you can manually scale your service's resources up to avoid hitting limits that can affect deployment operations.

 ## Connection Limits